 The list of FailSafe nodes in a cluster on which FailSafe can make resource groups online.
-It differs from the CXFS membership and fs2d membership.
-For more information about CXFS, see CXFS Software Installation and Administration Guide.
+It differs from fs2d database membership and CXFS membership.
+For more information about CXFS, see CXFS Version 2 Software Installation and Administration Guide.

 FailSafe database